 For those who feel they must pigeonhole an artist’s style – well, sorry.
 I taught ALL mediums of art for many years and there are so many things I love to do…I enjoy watercolor, photography, collage, and acrylic and mixed media painting.
 My subject matter, whether visual or text-based, has always been about SEEING THE GOOD, for I believe what we focus on, we get more of in our lives.

+I am once again teaching art to contemporaries who have the time and inclination to be exploring their own creativity, and this brings me great joy.
+I am a natural born teacher!
 My personal aspiration is to live each day with awareness and joy.
 Showing up in the world as an artist helps fulfill this intent.